Argentina sees 'window of opportunity' to issue debt

 Another incentive could be the surge in prices of Argentine debt over the past few sessions partly on market optimism of a more investor-friendly government coming to power after October’s presidential election.

-The government has begun marketing a new issue of Bonar 2024 ARAY24D=RRBB notes via Deutsche Bank and JP Morgan as it seeks to raise cash ahead of upcoming maturities and avoid legal risks in the United States, two people with knowledge of the offering told Thomson Reuters’ IFR.
+The government has begun marketing a new issue of Bonar 2024 ARAY24D=RRBB notes via Deutsche Bank (DBKGn.DE) and JPMorgan Chase & Co (JPM.N) as it seeks to raise cash ahead of upcoming maturities and avoid legal risks in the United States, two people with knowledge of the offering told Thomson Reuters’ IFR.

-One of the sources said lead managers have been talking about a sale of $2.7 billion, with proceeds going towards the repayment of its Boden 2015 ARRO15D=RRBB notes this year.
+One of the sources said lead managers have been talking about a sale of $2.7 billion, with proceeds going toward the repayment of its Boden 2015 ARRO15D=RRBB notes this year.

 A new issuance would be its first foray into the dollar-bond market since the flop of a $3 billion offer in December, which attracted only $286 million in bids.